 How fast does a Greek tortoise grow?

-A young Greek tortoise will likely grow from 2 to 3 inches in a relatively short amount of time.
-But, as your tortoise ages and is large enough, it can take anywhere between 12 and 18 months for it to grow an additional inch.
+A young Greek tortoise will likely grow from 2 to 3 inches in a short time.
 Greek tortoises grow slowly and typically reach their adult size of around 10 inches in length after four to five years.
-This is because their metabolism is slow, and their growth rate is determined by their environment, diet, and age.

 Do Greek tortoises grow big?